 II Peter 1:5 But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge

-The next quality in II Peter 1:5 is knowledge, which is insight and understanding.
+The next quality is knowledge, which is insight and understanding.
 The "knowledge" that is to be exercised with faith is insight into the will of God.
-Moral zeal must be guided by knowledge or it will run into a "zeal of God, but not according to knowledge."
+Moral zeal must be guided by knowledge or it will run into a "zeal for God, but not according to knowledge."

 A non-Christian may, at times, be able to only make a distinction between what is true and what is false; but a true Christian not only makes a distinction between what is true and false, he also makes a distinction between what is right and what is wrong, what is good and what is bad, and what is loving and what is hateful.
 This is a tremendous difference!

 False teachers always seem to think they have newer knowledge offering freedom from this or that.
 But, Peter says that it is based on stories that they have made up, and empty, boastful words.
 They may appear highly intelligent and intellectually respectable.

 Nothing in II Peter says that Christians automatically have high intelligence, and that people who teach error are idiots.
 Peter does believe, though, that the most intellectually feeble Christians have knowledge, and that the most intellectually gifted heretics "blaspheme in matters they do not understand."

 Proverbs 1:7 The fear of the LORD is the beginning of knowledge, but fools despise wisdom and instruction.